omgateRepo/DS-proforma/docs/features/real-estate-projects.md

   - `vacancy_pct` (default 5%).
   - `start_month` (integer month offset; revenue hits cashflow starting that month).
 As the user types/selects a month number, the UI shows `Month N • Month/Year` so you always know which calendar month you’re targeting (closing month is Month 1).
 - Parking omits square footage by default but keeps the same scheduling semantics (start month + vacancy).
 Revenue is calculated the same way (`rent * count * (1 - vacancy)`).
-- Listing UI is grouped by category (Apartments, Parking) with per-section totals and the overall monthly revenue summary.
+- Listing UI is grouped by category (Apartments, Retail, Parking) with per-section monthly + annual summaries plus the overall totals.
 All revenue modal fields are required before save so cashflow projections are always based on complete input.
 - Cashflow integration:
   - Apartment/Parking lines start at their configured month; before that they contribute zero.
 - GP contributions and loan assumptions now live under the dedicated **Funding** tab (§6.5) so revenue stays focused on operating income.